CHOOSE YOUR ARS NETWORK LOCATION

 Broken Flame Sensor

-Another furnace issue people don't think about is when their furnace won't stay lit because the flame sensor isn't working properly.
-A furnace's flame sensor determines if it should continue firing off and will shut down if necessary once it detects a faulty flame signal.
-This furnace error essentially creates an out-of-control furnace that doesn't know when to stop producing high amounts of heat, which can lead to overheating in your furnace and cause parts to burn out prematurely.
+Another furnace issue is when their furnace won’t stay lit because the flame sensor isn’t working properly.
+A furnace’s flame sensor determines if it should continue firing off and will shut down if necessary once it detects a faulty flame signal.
+This furnace error essentially creates an out-of-control furnace that doesn’t know when to stop producing high amounts of heat, which can lead to overheating in your furnace and cause parts to burn out prematurely.

 To remedy this, you'll need to clean the air vents for your furnace and then unplug it until a service technician can come take a look at what might be wrong with the furnace and fix its various components.